I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Final thoughts on Sherwin Williams Alabaster SW 7008

-In my opinion, Alabaster is one of my favorite white colors.
-The slight warmth it has makes it easy to work with and pair with other colors.
-That is one of the main reasons why we end up suggesting this color to clients of ours.
-The versatility of this color is just so appealing, it’s no wonder it’s so popular.
+Alabaster is one of my favorite white colors.
+Its slight warmth makes it easy to work with and pair with other colors.
+That is one of the main reasons we suggest this color to our clients.
+The versatility of this color is just so appealing, and it’s no wonder it’s so popular.

-Don’t forget, when it comes to paint colors it’s always a good idea to paint large swatches where you intend to use the color.
-Lighting will change in the room so pay attention and be observant.
+Remember, when it comes to paint colors, it’s always a good idea to paint large swatches where you intend to use the color.
+Lighting will change in the room, so pay attention and be observant.
 You want to make sure you will love the color in every lighting situation.